Reachariramanan/NACIN_MD/md/Understanding GST- through filter approach/Understanding GST- through filter approach.md

 - If location of supplier and place of supply are in different states/UTs, then supplier should pay IGST.
 - Notwithstanding above, there are certain supplies which are to be considered as Inter-state supplies i.e. import of goods (till crossing of customs frontiers)/services, sale to tourist (as defined under section 15 of IGST Act,2017), supplies made to/or by SEZ unit/ Developer, OIDAR services; and thus, require payment of IGST.

 ## Legal Provisions to be referred

-- Definition contained in Section 2(10) of IGST Act: Import of Goods; Section 2(11) of the IGST Act: Import of Services; Section 2(15) of the IGST Act: Location
+- Definition contained in Section 2(10) of IGST Act: Import of Goods; Section 2(11) of the IGST Act: Import of Services; Section 2(15) of the IGST Act: Location of Supplier of Services; and Section 2(71) of the CGST Act, 2017: Location of supplier of Services.

-## Page 4

-of Supplier of Services; and Section 2(71) of the CGST Act, 2017: Location of supplier of Services.

 - Section 7, 8, and 9 of the IGST Act, 2017 dealing with determination of nature of supply;
 - Section 10, 11, and 12 of the IGST Act, 2017 dealing with place of supply of goods or services or both.